Katriisha/NeoGraphUI/docs/PLANS.md

 both data types/objects, logic rules defined using that data types, reasoning/interpretation details.

 To define data types in graph database we are to use SHACL-based approach.
-To continue with logic rules we may need to adapt OWL and posibly Prolog.
+To continue with logic rules we may need to adapt OWL and possibly Prolog.
 Neuro-symbolic users would require additional features to visualize particular methodology parameters.
 E.g soft probabilistic logic would have certain probabilties/ranges associated with logic rules.

-See this video for some additional details: https://www.youtube.com/watch?v=q3s72VhaQR0
+See this video for some additional details: https://www.youtube.com/watch?v=q3s72VhaQR0 - 'Neuro-Symbolic AI with AllegroGraph'